jasmineortega/SheWoreWhat/README.rst

 2. Most Worn Items of 2023
   - This is the interesting stuff -- which specific items in my closet were worn the most?
 A GitHub contribution-like heatmap in this section allows for the visualization of the top 10 most worn items over the calender year.
   - As 2023 is still ongoing, this section is updated weekly.
+  - More interesting: which items in my closet were the least worn?
+Are there any commonalities between these items so I know which items to avoid purchasing in the future?
 3. Seasonal Trends
   - As the weather changes, so will the items that dominate the season.This section will most likely be completed post-humously per season.
 It's only January 17, 2023 at the time I'm writing this.
 Only 62 days left of winter!!
 4. Cost-Per-Wear